pgroonga/pgroonga.github.io/how-to/railway.md

 );
 ```

-Create a PGroonga index on the target column.
+Create a full-text search index with PGroonga on the target column.

 ```sql
 CREATE INDEX pgroonga_content_index ON memos USING pgroonga (content);